denizyuret/Knet.jl/docs/intro.rst

 ..    when we introduce compile time parameters.)

 .. ..
 ..
-Also note that ``lin`` is not defined as a regular Julia function or
+Also note that ``linreg`` is not defined as a regular Julia function or
 ..    variable.

 ..    .. doctest

-..       julia: lin(5)
+..       julia: linreg(5)
 ..
-ERROR: UndefVarError: lin not defined
+ERROR: UndefVarError: linreg not defined

 .. ..
 ..
 So far it looks like all Knet gave us is a very complicated way to